dylandy/scarlet/README.md

 ```

 add your routing rules in *config/routes*
 start server

 ```
 $ ./bin/scarlet server start
 ```

- stop server
+to stop server

 ```
 $ ./bin/scarlet server stop
 ```

- restart server
+to restart server

 ```
 $ ./bin/scarlet server restart
 ```

 you can start a console to validate the code for your ORM and your model

 ```
 $ ./bin/scarlet console